TEALSK12/2nd-semester-introduction-to-computer-science/CA_README.md

 * Connecting and reflecting: Students have opportunities throughout the course to reflect on mathematical and computational thinking

 #### Content
-* In the Unit 3 Project - Cross Country Canada, students can apply mathematics in situational contexts.
+* In [Unit 3 Project - Cross Country Canada](units/3_unit/05_lesson/project_canada.md), students can apply mathematics in situational contexts.
 Students can use graphs to visualize the problem.
-* In Unit 4 Project - Tic-Tac-Toe, students can apply algorithmic thinking and explore the idea of fairness in game design.
+* In [Unit 4 Project - Tic-Tac-Toe](units/4_unit/06_lesson/project_canada.md), students can apply algorithmic thinking and explore the idea of fairness in game design.
-* The Supplementary lesson Binary Day covers the learning outcome of the number systems.
+* The [Supplementary lesson Binary Day](units/supplemental/01_lesson/lesson.md) covers the learning outcome of number systems.
-* In the supplementary Financial Calculator project, students can use mathematics concepts and tools to solve real-life problems and connect to personal interests.
+* In the supplementary [Financial Calculator project](units/supplemental/calculator_canada.md), students can use mathematics concepts and tools to solve real-life problems and connect to personal interests

 Pacing